benoitj/blog.benoitj.ca/content/posts/chezmoi-merging.md

 ## Conclusion and thoughts {#conclusion-and-thoughts}

 CLI tools offer quick ways to extend or customize to fit your habits.

+That being said, my scripts may break at any chezmoi release update.

+I just cloned the chezmoi repo, and looking to contribute more permanent changes to chezmoi diff and chezmoi merge commands.
+This will be a good opportunity to learn go.

 _This is day 16 of my #100DaysToOffload.
 You can read more about the challenge here: <https://100daystooffload.com>._